 Jazz, Contemporary, Ethnic Fusion, and Tap

-Hip Hop students must wear black dance pants and a beyondDANCE t-shirt.
+Hip Hop students must wear black dance pants and a white beyondDANCE t-shirt.
 Separate footwear is required for these classes.

 Please do not wear street shoes into the studios.